styled-components/styled-elements/README.md

 There is always a lot of work to do, and will have many rules to maintain.
 So please help out in any way that you can:

-- Create, enhance, and debug ethjs rules (see our guide to ["Working on rules"](./github/CONTRIBUTING.md)).
+- Create, enhance, and debug SilentCicero rules (see our guide to ["Working on rules"](./github/CONTRIBUTING.md)).
 - Improve documentation.
 - Chime in on any open issue or pull request.
 - Open new issues about your ideas for making `styled-elements` better, and pull requests to show us how your idea works.